sartak/keyboard/README.md

 ## Chording

-I use chords heavily to type entire words (see below!), inspired by steno and [CharaChorder](https://www.charachorder.com).
+I use chords heavily to type entire words (see below!), inspired by [Plover steno](https://www.openstenoproject.org/plover/) and [CharaChorder](https://www.charachorder.com).
 For example, combo'ing `c+n+d` together types the word `consider`, along with a trailing space.

 Either holding shift, or adding shift to the combo, will output the chord with the first letter capitalized.
 That's the default; each chord can customize whether to take that default, disable shifting entirely (e.g. the chord that outputs `https://` _never_ emits `Https://`, yuck), or provide some completely different behavior (e.g. if I were living in Paris, maybe a chord for `champs-elysees` gets shifted to `Champs-Élysées`).